Photography Blog

 In a world driven increasingly by AI, I believe that authenticity is the thing that will set brands apart in the future.
 As we consume more and more artificially generated information, both in the form of images and text, there is a lot to be said for the authenticity of a fleeting moment, a fraction of a second that captures a genuine experience or interaction.

+While AI in post processing forms part of every photographer’s workflow and is an indispensable tool that every photographer should be able to use, it doesn’t have the ability to generate the authentic moment that can only be captured in camera.
 That’s not to say that I’m against Artificial Intelligence.
 On the contrary, I’m embracing it more and more into my workflow as a photographer and it’s become an integral tool that streamlines my post-production process.
 I see it very much as a tool that needs to be mastered before it masters us.

-AI is here to stay and I don’t see it as a threat to the creative industries, more as a new medium that can easily integrate with existing processes, as long as it’s controlled by humans who use it intelligently.
+AI is here to stay and I don’t see it as a threat to the creative industries, more as a new technology that can easily integrate with existing processes, as long as it’s controlled by humans who use it intelligently.

 Where I do see a threat is in the potential over reliance on AI in the creative industries, both with images and text.
-AI generated images are an extension of the generic images found in many stock libraries, and they’re easy to spot: perfectly lit product, generic backdrops, and smiling faces that could belong to any brand.
+AI generated images are an extension of the generic images found in many stock libraries, and they’re easy to spot: perfectly lit product that feels unreal, generic backdrops, and smiling faces that could belong to any brand.
 Like stock photography, AI will democratise access to generic visuals, but generic visuals aren’t authentic and consumers can sense when an image is disconnected from reality.
 Consequently, I believe that authenticity will become a much more valuable commodity.

 This is where original, on-location photography offers brands a competitive advantage.
 By leaning into something that can’t be fabricated - real moments, real people, real places - brands can position themselves as genuine.
 People want to see the real story behind your brand, the actual team members, your workspace, your products.
 That drives engagement and develops a human connection which builds trust, which in turn creates loyalty.